The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1870s to 1900

-In the 1870s to 1900, agriculture and brick operations exist side by side.
-The brick production was gradually increased due to the high demand.
+From the 1870s to 1900, agriculture and the brickworks coexisted.
+Brick production was gradually increased due to high demand.

-Mostly the stones of the brick factory were used for private houses at the time.
-An exception is the interior of the St. Marien Church in Bad Laer.
-It was built in 1874 after the dilapidated predecessor building had to be torn down.
-While the outer walls of Laerer Peepstein were built, the form Feldhauswere used for the columns, window cornices and wall supports.
-For a long time hidden by overpainting, the bricks came to light again during the renovation in 1966.
+The bricks from the brickworks were predominantly used for private houses at that time.
+An exception is the interior of St. Mary's Church in Bad Laer.
+It was built in 1874 after the dilapidated predecessor had to be demolished.
+While the exterior walls were constructed from Laer bricks, the interior columns, window sills, and wall supports were made of fired molded bricks from Feldhaus.
+Long hidden by layers of paint, the bricks were rediscovered during renovations in 1966.

-The burning process has now been increasingly automated to meet the growing need for bricks.
-After the consequences of World War II and subsequent inflation had survived, the Feldhaus family did everything possible to further expand their brick factory.
-In 1929 Heinrich Feldhaus had an automatic pilot built over the ring oven.
-She had the advantage over the manual fill that the coal could now be supplied to the oven more economically and regularly.
-Although already developed in the late 19th century, vulnerability in Germany was only increasingly installed in Germany after the First World War.
-They promised a fuel saving of 20-30 percent compared to the manual.
+The firing process was increasingly automated to meet the growing demand for bricks.
+After surviving the aftermath of World War I and the subsequent inflation, the Feldhaus family once again focused on expanding their brickworks.
+In 1929, Heinrich Feldhaus had an automatic stoking system installed above the ring kiln.
+Compared to manual stoking, this had the advantage of allowing coal to be fed into the kiln more efficiently and consistently.
+Although developed as early as the late 19th century, stoking systems were not widely installed in Germany until after World War I. They promised fuel savings of 20-30 percent compared to manual stoking.

 Impressions